-- A Student Must Have A Doctor's Certificate Of Fitness For The Current School Year. - A Student Must Not Have Attended High School For More Than 4 Academic Years (9-12). - A Student Must Not Be Twenty Years Of Age Or Over. - A Student Must Pass All Regular Subjects The Last Term And Current Term. - A Student Must Have Been In School Last Term And Must Have Entered School This Term No Later Than The Second Week Of School. - A Student Must Never Have Accepted An Award For High School Athletic Participation Other Than The Unattached Letter Of The School Or Other Than An Inexpensive, Un-mounted, Unframed Paper Certificate Of Recognition. - A Student Must Never Have Received Any Money, Expense Or Otherwise, For Participation In Any Athletic Activity. - A Student Must Not Compete On A Team Other Than Our School Team During The Season Of A Sport Without The Previous Written Consent Of The Administration. - A Student Must Not Have Trained With A College Squad Or Have Participated In A College Contest. - A Student Must Not Have Changed Schools In The Current Term (Except A Residence Change With Parents). - A Student's Habits And Conduct, Both In And Out Of School, Must Make The Student Worthy To Represent The Ideals, Principles, And Standards Of Our School. - A Student Must Not Have Been Trained In Any Sport By Their Own Coach Outside The Season As Established By Their State Association. - A Student Is Not Eligible For Any Extracurricular Activity During Any Period Of Suspension From School.
+- A Student Must Have A Doctor's Certificate Of Fitness For The Current School Year. - A Student Must Not Have Attended High School For More Than 4 Academic Years (9-12). - A Student Must Not Be Twenty Years Of Age Or Over. - A Student Must Pass All Regular Subjects The Last Term And Current Term.

+• A Student Must Have Been In School Last Term And Must Have Entered School This Term No Later Than The Second Week Of School.

+• A Student Must Never Have Accepted An Award For High School Athletic Participation Other Than The Unattached Letter Of The School Or Other Than An Inexpensive, Un-mounted, Unframed Paper Certificate Of Recognition.

+NOTIFICATION OF NON-DISCRIMINATION: The Clarinda Community School District offers career and technical programs in the following service areas: agricultural education, business education, family and consumer sciences education, and industrial education.
+It is the policy of the Clarinda Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
+There is a grievance procedure for processing complaints of discrimination.
+If you have questions or a grievance related to this policy please contact the district's Equity Coordinator, Heidi Bird, 423 East Nodaway Street, 712-542-5165, hbird@clarindacsd.org.

+• A Student Must Never Have Received Any Money, Expense Or Otherwise, For Participation In Any Athletic Activity.

+• A Student Must Not Compete On A Team Other Than Our School Team During The Season Of A Sport Without The Previous Written Consent Of The Administration.

+• A Student Must Not Have Trained With A College Squad Or Have Participated In A College Contest.

+• A Student Must Not Have Changed Schools In The Current Term (Except A Residence Change With Parents).

+• A Student's Habits And Conduct, Both In And Out Of School, Must Make The Student Worthy To Represent The Ideals, Principles, And Standards Of Our School.

+• A Student Must Not Have Been Trained In Any Sport By Their Own Coach Outside The Season As Established By Their State Association.

+• A Student Is Not Eligible For Any Extracurricular Activity During Any Period Of Suspension From School.